 Our cardiac team includes some of the most experienced and award-winning cardiac surgeons in the world, as well as a dedicated team of experienced cardiologists, anesthesiologists, cardiac nurses, physicians assistants, and nurse practitioners.
 Our multidisciplinary approach to the spectrum of cardiac conditions is instrumental to how patients are treated at Yale.
 Examples include treatment of heart failure, coronary artery disease, valve disease, and arrhythmias.

 Yale Cardiac Surgery has the largest volume of aortic cases in Connecticut and the top 3 percent in aortic surgical volume nationally.
-We also perform the largest number of mitral valve operations in the state.
+We also perform the largest number of mitral valve operations in the state, and we are the only center in New England performing Robotic Mitral Valve repair..
 Our surgeons have an extensive record of outstanding clinical outcomes in cardiac transplantation and implantation of mechanical circulatory support devices, and Yale survival statistics for coronary artery bypass, mitral valve replacement, and aortic valve replacement consistently exceed national and regional averages.

 As faculty of the Yale School of Medicine Department of Surgery, our surgeons have made groundbreaking advances in clinical and basic research.
 We are presently making new discoveries on how aortic aneurysms form to determine which patients are at risk and to develop better prevention and treatment strategies.
 We have also developed a working prototype for transmitting wireless energy to power artificial heart devices and are working on developing detailed computer models to better plan complicated valve repair operations.
 Our pediatric surgeons recently implanted the first stem-cell based vascular graft in the United States.
 Members of our group have been internationally recognized as pioneers in the use of innovative new technologies, including the da Vinci Robot and minimally invasive aortic and mitral valve repair techniques that make cardiac procedures safer and more effective.